-- Ranked second on the team with 154 hits.
+- Ranked second on the team and first among team forwards with 154 hits.

-- Tallied his 100th career point with his goal March 10 night in Ottawa.
+- Tallied his 100th career point with his goal on March 10 at Ottawa.

 - Posted his first career hat trick with a four-goal performance on Jan.
 24 at Calgary.
 He is the first player in club history to score four goals in a game.